It’s a Winner Since 1978

-Hummingbird cake is as intriguing as its name.
+Hummingbird cake is a Southern classic, as intriguing as its name.
 It is a moist, dense, fragrant spice cake laden with mashed bananas, crushed pineapple, and toasted pecans.
 If that isn’t enough, a decadent vanilla-infused cream cheese frosting fills the layers and covers the entire cake under a rich, creamy cloak.

 But does it stop there?
 Heavens no!
 In the South, more is considered MORE!
 Finally, toasted coconut and more toasted pecans are lavishly sprinkled on top for a crown befitting this amazing dessert.
 Is your mouth watering yet?

 Some Folks Say This Cake Is Sweet Enough To Attract Hummingbirds